" I became a butterfly. I grew my wings.

 If this is intriguing to you, then come to the charming town of Ashland, OR… home of SOU, the world renowned Oregon Shakespeare Festival, and many outdoor activities.
 While Ashland has a small town atmosphere, it is also close to Medford, which is the largest city in southern Oregon and one of the the fastest growing regions in the state.

-If you would like more information, please contact Ila Sachs, our Program Coordinator for Deaf and Hard of Hearing Services.
-Ila is a certified interpreter with 20+ years of experience in the post-secondary arena.
+If you would like more information, please contact Edwin Cancel, our Program Coordinator for Deaf and Hard of Hearing Services.

 Come join us and be part of our dream!